ImageMagick/Usage-Markdown/formats/index.md

 That is the human eye tends to 'spread out' blue colors naturally, so the JPEG algorithm takes advantage of this (by internally using a YCbCr colorspace).
 In fact without the magnification used above, you would be hard pressed to see the effect.

-Lets have a look at the effect of quality on the image.
+Let's have a look at the effect of quality on the image.

 ~~~
 convert jpg_lossy.gif   -quality 100%  jpg_lossy_100.jpg